AlcBrains/AlcBrains/README.md

 - 👋 Hi, I’m @AlcBrains.
 You can call me Chris, or Christopher.
-Or "HEY, YOU" (high school PTSD intensifies)
 - 👀 I’m interested in pretty much everything.
-Except maybe esoteric languages.
-Unless they're funny (like Rockstar)
+Except esoteric languages.
-- 🌱 I am currently brushing up on my BASH/ZSH skills, with the idea of moving towards SRE oriented areas.
-I'm also doing some projects in C with the goal of contributing to Debian (or any open source OS for that matter)
+- 🌱 I am currently passing time with python and some bash scripting to make my life easier.
 - 💞️ I’m looking to collaborate on environmental projects!
-Seriously, shoot me an email, we'll work something out!
+Seriously, shoot me an email, we'll work something out :)
 - 📫 Always reachable via email at mai19025[at]uom[dot]edu[dot]gr

 <!---